Mithi-code/react-todo/README.md

 # Todo-list

-> Todo-list project: Todo is a tool which organize daily activites, and gives you a list where you can mark completed tasks.
+> Todo-list project: Todo is a tool which organize daily activites, and gives you a list where you can mark completed tasks add and delete.

 ![screenshot](./public/app.png)